tock/tock/doc/reference/trd104-syscalls.md

 The Read-Only Allow class is very similar to the Read-Write Allow class.
-It differs in one way: the buffer it passes to the kernel is read-only, the kernel cannot write to the buffer.
+It differs in one way: the buffer it passes to the kernel is read-only, so the kernel cannot write to the buffer.
 The semantics and calling conventions of Read-Only Allow are otherwise identical to Read-Write Allow.

 The Read-Only Allow class exists so that userspace can pass references